PaperAnalyticalDeviceND/pad-analytics/README.md

 A Python package for researchers to explore and analyze Paper Analytical Device (PAD) data, build machine learning models, and develop new analytical methods for pharmaceutical quality testing.

-## ⚠️ Security Notice

-This package currently uses Keras 2.14.0 which has a known security vulnerability (CVE-2024-55459).
-Until we upgrade to Keras 3.8.0+:
-- **DO NOT** use `keras.utils.get_file()` with untrusted URLs
-- If you must use it, add security measures to validate any downloaded files
-- Only download files from trusted sources

-See [Issue #2](https://github.com/PaperAnalyticalDeviceND/pad-ml-workflow-v2/issues/2) for more details.

 ## About PADs